How to Choose the Right Senior Living Facility: A Checklist - WTOP News

 — Is there any nursing care available, who provides it and when is it available?

-Confirm with whom you will be communicating, suggests Tina R. Sadarangani, a board-certified primary care nurse practitioner and assistant professor at NYU who specializes in the care of older adults.
-Also ask specifically which ADLs are included and which will cost extra, she notes, as not all communities offer the same ADLs as part of their standard contract.
+Confirm with whom you will be communicating, suggests Tina R. Sadarangani, a board-certified primary care nurse practitioner and assistant professor at New York University who specializes in the care of older adults.
+Also ask specifically which ADLs are included and which will cost extra, she notes, as not all senior living communities offer the same ADLs as part of their standard contract.

 [Read: 11 Signs Your Aging Parent Needs Senior Care]